 A surveyor doesn't just need access to the property he has been contracted to survey.
 He needs access to bordering properties, as well.

 Owners of those bordering properties usually have nothing to do with the property being surveyed and have no motive to allow access to their own property.

 Sometimes, though, there might be projects, namely fence construction, when both owners have a shared interest.

 Often the owner of the property being surveyed might be putting in a pool or outbuilding near property lines or is building upward and outward to maximum limits (a home remodel we see so much of nowadays).
 In this case, the neighbor has nothing to do with the project, though he/she might be concerned about being encroached upon.

 States may have their own right of entry laws that allow a surveyor to access bordering properties.

 For example, in New York State, this is allowed under N.Y.
 GOB.
 LAW § 9-105, stating that "...the land surveyor and authorized agents or employees of any such land surveyor may enter upon or cross any lands necessary to perform surveying services."

 How did all of this come about?
 Through the concerted efforts of a lobbying group and a law firm.
 The New York Association of Professional Land Surveyors (NYAPLS), working with the White Plains, NY law firm of Wilson Elser, pushed this forward until it was signed into law by Governor Pataki in 2005.

 In your own state, that's most likely how surveyors will gain access to your property: only after a special interest group pushes the matter into law.

 Two dangers of professional surveyors entering your private property: injury to the surveyor and damage to your property.

 Surveyors are concerned about holding professional liability insurance (E & O) in the event that they make a mistake that costs their client.
 It's also recommended that they hold general liability insurance.
-But in the states that I researched, none require any kind of insurance as a prerequisite for licensing.
+But in the states that we researched, none require any kind of insurance as a prerequisite for licensing.